 The original IBM PCs loaded the DOS operating system from drive A (floppy disk), so IBM PC-compatible systems are designed to search for an operating system first on drive A, and then on drive C (hard disk).
-However, the BIOS now offers 10 different boot sequences options of three drive each.
+However, the BIOS now offers 10 different boot sequence options of three drives each.
 In addition to the traditional drives A and C, options include IDE hard drives D, E, and F; plus a SCSI hard drive and a CD-ROM drive.

-4.4.4 Swap Floppy Drive
+Swap Floppy Drive